 The Minnesota Department of Natural Resources lists primitive campsites on islands in the Mississippi River.

-The Superintendent's Compendium, dated April 4, 2010, is a body of rules that affect the use of nine islands and the Coldwater Unit of the Mississippi National River and Recreation Area.
+The Superintendent's Compendium (PDF, 3.6mb) is a body of rules that affect the use of nine islands and the Coldwater Unit of the Mississippi National River and Recreation Area.
 Please be familiar with these rules when camping on or visiting these National Park Service properties.

 Did You Know?